LucasBehrendt/science-quiz/README.md

 - To ensure that all HTML code of the website is correct, validation through the W3C Markup Validator was performed and no errors were found in the HTML code.
 There was, however, some warnings that was fairly simple to solve.

   - The home icon on the quiz page and results page has an Aria-label to improve accessibility.
-Since an icon element does not register as a link or button, a warning was issued that said "possible missuse of aria-label".
+Since an icon element does not register as a link or button, a warning was issued that said, "possible misuse of aria-label".
 After some searching for the best solution, this was solved by wrapping the icon in a button element and styling it to maintain the same appearance.

-  - The different pages in the website were initially sections, but this caused a warning which stated that "section lacks heading element".
+  - The different pages on the website were initially sections, but this caused a warning which stated that "section lacks heading element".
 Since a heading element was not necessary in a few of the sections the best solution would simply be to replace the section elements with divs.

-  - After handling these warnings there are now no errors or warnings in the website.
+  - After handling these warnings there are now no errors or warnings on the website.

   - [W3C Markup Validator](https://validator.w3.org/) - [Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Flucasbehrendt.github.io%2Fscience-quiz%2F)

 - Validation of the CSS code was performed through the W3C CSS Validator.
 No errors were found in the process.
-The validator did give two warnings though, which was very simple to solve.
+The validator did give two warnings though, which were very simple to solve.

-  - Both warnings was due to code in the burger icon taken from W3School, and said "-webkit-transform is a vendor extension".
+  - Both warnings were due to code in the burger icon taken from W3School, and said "-webkit-transform is a vendor extension".
 After searching online these lines of code are outdated and should be replaced with the common "transform" property.
 When removed, the warnings disappeared.

   - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Flucasbehrendt.github.io%2Fscience-quiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)